Existence of unimodular triangulations - positive results: Dilations and the KMW Theorem

 has a regular unimodular refinement.

 \end{theorem}

 Before going into the KMW Theorem we deal with two questions that are, in a sense, special cases of it.
 In Section~\ref{sec:kmw3d} we review what is known about KMW-numbers of three-dimensional lattice polytopes, summing up results from~\cite{KantorSarkaria} and~\cite{SantosZiegler}.
 In Section~\ref{sec:kmwhypersimplex} we give two proofs that if a polytope $P$ has a unimodular triangulation every dilation $cP$ ($c\in\N$) of it has one, and that regularity and flagness of the triangulation can also be preserved in the process.
 This is equivalent to saying (as noted above) that the set of KMW-numbers of any polytope $P$ is closed under taking products.

-Section~\ref{sec:kmwreduction} is a preparation for the proof of Theorem~\ref{thm:kmw}.
-It shows that if $P$ is a lattice simplex of volume $V$ then $cP$ can be triangulated into simplices of volume \emph{strictly smaller} than $V$, for some $c\in\{1,\dots,d+1\}$.
-In Section~\ref{sec:KMWfirstproof} this reduction is applied iteratively to yield Theorem~\ref{thm:kmw}.
-However, the effective version stated as Theorem~\ref{thm:KMW-effective} requires a careful analysis of how to do this reduction in many simplices at the same time, and how to control the number (and type) of new simplices obtained in each step.
+The \emph{canonical triangulations} of ordered simplices introduced in Section~\ref{sec:kmwhypersimplex} are also instrumental for the proof of Theorem~\ref{thm:KMW-effective}, which occupies Sections~\ref{sec:kmwreduction}--\ref{sec:KMW-effective}.
+Section~\ref{sec:kmwreduction} deals with the case of a lattice $d$-simplex $P$ and shows that $cP$ can be triangulated into simplices of volume \emph{strictly smaller} than $P$, for some $c\in\{1,\dots,d+1\}$.
+In Section~\ref{sec:KMWfirstproof} this reduction is applied iteratively to a triangulation of a general polytope $P$ to yield Theorem~\ref{thm:kmw}.
+However, the effective version stated as Theorem~\ref{thm:KMW-effective} requires a careful analysis of how to control the number (and type) of new simplices obtained in each iterative step.
 This is done in our final Section~\ref{sec:KMW-effective}.